TommyTran732/Windows-Setup/Group Policies Objects/Bitlocker.md

 # Bitlocker Drive Encryption

+**On Domain Controllers, Bitlocker and tools need to be installed as a feature in Server Manager first.**

 `Computer Configuration\Administrative Templates\Windows Components\Bitlocker Drive Encryption`

 Choose drive encryption method and cipher strength-> Enable -> XTS-AES 256-bit for operating system, fixed data, and removable drives.
 For Windows Vista, Windows Server 2008, etc... use AES 256-bit.